It's Here

 "It's Here" is a song by English singer-songwriter Kim Wilde, released as the first single from her seventh album, Love Moves (1990), and is also her first release of the new decade.
-Wilde was the most charted and biggest-selling British female soloist of the 1980s, and had ended that decade with the release of her biggest-selling album, Close, and its accompanying string of hit singles.
-Although the new single and album did not match that success, "It's Here" became a moderate hit in some countries.
-Both the single and its B-side, "Virtual World" (an exclusive non-album track) were extended for the 12" and CD-single formats.
+"It's Here" became a moderate hit in some countries.
+Both the single and its B-side, "Virtual World" (an exclusive non-album track) were extended for the 12-inch and CD formats.